 Chicago LSM HTTP RESTful WebServices Interface

-Chicago Laser Scanning Microscope provides a RESTful web interface so that the clients and develop their own higher level application without code modification by SpecialtyCircuits.
+Chicago Laser Scanning Microscope (CLSM) provides a RESTful web interface so that the clients and develop their own higher level application.

-Below are the description and explanation of each API.
+Below are the description and explanation of basic API for general operation.

 (If you have the executable running on your computer, you can click the link to directly access some of the API call via browser.)